Philosophy, Religion and Ethics BA 36 months Undergraduate Programme By The University of Sheffield |TopUniversities

 On Campus

-Sex and science, god and mind, logic and the value of life itself – acquire the tools and the ability you need to consider the biggest questions humanity has ever asked.
+Sex and science, god and mind, logic and the value of life itself – acquire the tools and the ability you need to confidently engage with the biggest questions humanity has ever asked.

-A degree in philosophy, religion, and ethics will see you exploring topics ranging from the history of philosophy to profound questions about the meaning of a life worth living.
-You'll examine values and worldviews and delve into issues such as sustainability, bioethics, euthanasia, and the ethics of AI and robotics.
+A degree in philosophy, religion, and ethics will allow you to explore topics ranging from the history of philosophy to profound questions about the meaning of a life worth living.
+You'll examine values and worldviews and delve into issues such as climate ethics, sustainability, bioethics, euthanasia, and the ethics of AI and robotics.

 You'll study modules across all three subjects, each taught by expert researchers.
 There’s plenty of content to explore, and we advise you on the best way to structure your options.

-In year three, you'll have the opportunity to write a dissertation, working closely with a member of academic staff to focus on an area that excites you.
+In year three, you'll have the opportunity to prepare a range of media texts to communicate your views and write a dissertation, working closely with a member of academic staff to focus on an area that excites you.

 As a graduate, you’ll come away with an understanding of radically different perspectives.
-You’ll be able to analyse and evaluate complex debates, and write and speak about ideas clearly and concisely.
-And you’ll be able to draw on your experience applying philosophical knowledge through critical analysis and/or community engagement.
+You’ll be able to analyse and evaluate complex debates, and write and speak about ideas clearly, concisely and persuasively.
+You’ll be able to draw on your experience applying philosophical knowledge through critical analysis and/or community engagement.

 Programme overview